luismiguelcasadodiaz/42/cyber/corsair/README.md

 To do that we recover de function used in the first approach. egdc and modinv.

-1.- From common_factors.txt i read P and a list of tuples
+1.- From common_factors.txt i read P and a list of tuples that share p as common factor

 ```
             p = int(factor)